swiftintellect/IsVipi-OSSN/README.md

 IsVipi OSSN (Open Source Social Network)
 ===========================================

 IsVipi OSSN is a free php/mysql based software that allows you to set up a social network or community for your site.
-It is also an engine that can be used as a foundation to build almost anything that requires basic social networking features.
+Built on core php, it can also be used as an engine/foundation for almost anything that requires basic social networking features.
+You can find out more by <a href="http://isvipi.org" target="_blank">visiting our website</a>.

 ==============================================
 SYSTEM REQUIREMENTS